paranoiaz/java-music-player/README.md

 # Java Music Player
-A music player with a clean design made in Java using JavaFX for the GUI components.
+A fast music player with a modern design made in Java using JavaFX for the GUI components.

 **Dependencies**
 ```